devdagoat/LinkExpander/README.md

 - **Lnk.bio**
 - **Direct.me**\*

-_* These sites heavily relies on Cloudflare bypass and can be patched at any time.
+_* These sites heavily rely on Cloudflare bypass and can be patched at any time.
 (Despite using UndetectedChromedriver)_

 ## Usage